numba/numba/docs/src/index.rst

 For targeting the GPU, NumbaPro can either do the work automatically, doing its best to optimize the code for the GPU architecture.
-Alternatively, CUDA-based API is provided for writing `CUDA <http://www.nvidia.com/object/cuda_home_new.html>`_ code specifically in Python for ultimate control of the hardware (with thread and block identities).
+Alternatively, CUDA-based API is provided for writing :ref:`CUDA <CUDA_int>` code specifically in Python for ultimate control of the hardware (with thread and block identities).

 Getting Started